TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 5. Screen Stuff, Before You Act

-Maybe you’ve made the experience in a virtual data room or when you received tons of files via email: how do you process the data or information?
+Maybe you’ve seen this in a virtual data room or after receiving tons of files by email: how do you process all that information?
 How do you filter the relevant parts of it for your actual work?

-The key is to get an overview and screen everything in order to evaluate the relevance of each informational piece.
+The key is to get an overview and screen everything to evaluate the relevance of each informational piece.
 So, screen stuff, and only then download, archive or structure it.
 Advantages are:

-- you don’t make the mistake of using something which was not the right data/source to use.
-I have often made this mistake and then had to begin my work again with the updated data/information…
+• you don’t make the mistake of using something which was not the right data/source to use.
+I have often made this mistake and then had to start my work again with the updated data/information…

 6. Make Best Use of 2 Monitors